EmilionR/portfolio-project-3/TESTING.md

 | Scores | New scores should overwrite lower scores if the list is full.
 In the case of a full list of top scores, the early bird keeps its spot |  Fill and clear the list between rounds, repeatedly | Scores overwrite as intended | Pass |
 | Persistence | The scoreboard always be up to date and never differ between users or reset after the game | Test the game from different IPs | Scoreboard works as intended | Pass |

-### Solved Bugs

-1. The game would sometimes crash when trying to load high scores if there were few or no entries in the list.
-2. Names in the first place of the scoreboard would lose their first letter when loaded into the game.
-3. Highscores would be reset when refreshing the page

-### Unfixed Bugs

-There is one annoying bug in this program, which lets impatient users input their answers while the program is still printing the questions.
-The program keeps the input buffered and handles it when the input prompt appears.
-I used a variety of solutions for this (some of which can be seen by looking at older deployments here at GitHub), but all had drawbacks that were ultimately worse than the original bug.
-For example, using getpass had a nearly ideal result except for the fact that it rendered all input invisible.

-Proper solutions require multiple imports and dependencies which are system specific, and I'd need to make sure the dependencies come through to the deployed project at heroku.
-And some linux builds will completely reject any attempt to mess with inputs.
-There are so many factors that simply cannot be tested within the context of this small project made for a Code Institute assignment.

-After a lot of Googling and asking around in the Code Institute's Slack room, I could not find any feasible solutions.
-Other people had the same issue, and I was told it was not a big deal.
-So, during my final mentoring session for the project, I was recommended to go back to regular input prompts and just explain the nature of this bug here.

-In the future, I will sort it out.

 [Back to ReadMe](README.md)